 These priorities are:

 Competitive Preference Priority 1—Moderate Evidence of Effectiveness (0 or 5 points).

-Projects that are supported by moderate evidence of effectiveness (as defined in this notice).
+Projects that are supported by moderate evidence of effectiveness.

 Competitive Preference Priority 2—Improving Parent, Family, and Community Engagement (up to 5 points).

 Projects that are designed to improve student outcomes through one or more of the following:

 (a) Developing and implementing Systemic Initiatives to improve Parent and Family Engagement by expanding and enhancing the skills, strategies, and knowledge (including techniques or use of technological tools needed to effectively communicate, advocate, support, and make informed decisions about the student's education) of parents and families.

 (b) Providing professional development that enhances the skills and competencies of school or program leaders, principals, teachers, practitioners, or other administrative and support staff to build meaningful relationships with students' parents or families through Systemic Initiatives that may also support students' learning at home.